Flops and spherical functors: Introduction

-\textbf{Acknowledgements.} We are indebted to Pieter Belmans, Alexander Efimov, Mikhail Kapranov, Yujiro Kawamata, Alexander Kuznetsov, Valery Lunts, Yuri Prokhorov, {\L}ukasz Sienkiewicz, Michel Van den Bergh and Maciej Zdanowicz for useful discussions.
-This work was partly done during authors visit to Kavli IPMU and was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
-The first named author was partially supported by Polish National Science Centre grants nr DEC-2013/11/N/ST1/03208 and 2012/07/B/ST1/03343.
-The reported study was partially supported by RFBR, research projects ¹14-01-00416 and ¹ 15-51-50045.
-The article was prepared within the framework of a subsidy granted to the HSE by the Government of the Russian Federation for the implementation of the Global Competitiveness Program.
+\textbf{Acknowledgements.} We are indebted to Pieter Belmans, Chris Brav, Alexander Efimov, Mikhail Kapranov, Yujiro Kawamata, Alexander Kuznetsov, Timothy Logvinenko, Valery Lunts, Yuri Prokhorov, {\L}ukasz Sienkiewicz, Greg Stevenson, Michel Van den Bergh and Maciej Zdanowicz for useful discussions.
+The first named author would like to thank Kavli IPMU and Higher School of Economics for their hospitality.
+The first named author was partially supported by Polish National Science Centre grants No. DEC-2013/11/N/ST1/03208 and 2012/07/B/ST1/03343.
+The second named author was partially supported by RFBR grant 18-01-00908 and by Laboratory of Mirror Symmetry NRU HSE, RF Government grant, ag.
+No. 14.641.31.0001.
+This research was partially supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.